orcwg/orcwg/cyber-resilience-sig/deliverables.md

 ## Key stakeholders

-The SIG intends to collaborate closely with and provide input to the following stakholders:
+The [Cyber Resilience SIG][SIG] intends to collaborate closely with and provide input to the following stakholders:

 * EU Commission
 * CRA Expert Group